 If you own a commercial property or building, then you'll need to get right commercial property insurance.

-Whether you rent our your space or use it for your own business operations., disaster can happen e.g. fire, floods, thefts or even accidents to employees or customers in the building.
+Whether you rent our your space or use it for your own business operations, disasters can happen.
+This can include damages from fire, floods, thefts or even accidents to employees or customers in the building.

-This is where commercial property insurance comes in, designed to protect your business against a range of possible problems and ensure that unexpected events won’t result in any financial loss.
+This is where commercial property insurance comes in.
+It's designed to protect your business against a range of possible problems and the potential costs.

 - Customise an insurance package to suit your commercial project